 It was a great adventure but, walking with all that weight is a little taxing, on your feet as well as your back.

-Needless to say I'd purchased a new pair of shoes, but hadn't adequately broken them in prior to commencing the trip.
+I'd purchased a new pair of shoes, but failed to adequately brake them in prior to commencing the trip.
 I couldn’t believe that, after all those years travelling, I’d made such a newbie mistake.

 We enjoyed a great meal outdoors on a lovely summer’s evening.

-The next few days were divided between online matters and photo walks exploring some of Copenhagen’s architecture and parks prior to evening photography sessions down by the canal.
+The next few days were divided between online teaching responsibilities and photo walks exploring some of Copenhagen’s architecture and parks prior to evening photography sessions down by the canal.

 One of the last places I visited was the Thorvaldsens Museum.
 I got there just before closing time and had to charm my way in.